 Last season, the 2017-2018 FAFSA Challenge encouraged Massachusetts’ schools and districts to set a goal of FAFSA completion for as many students as possible.
 Incentives included a scholarship prize of $750 for schools’ efforts in highest overall and most improved participating percentage through May 1st.
 That year, there was a tie for the highest overall completion, so the FAFSA Day committee issued 3 awards of $750 each to the winning high schools, which then awarded the scholarship to a student of their choice.

-FAFSA Day MA is excited to announce the winners of the 2017-18 FAFSA Challenge!
+FAFSA Day MA announced the winners of the 2017-18 FAFSA Challenge last May 2018!

 The winners of the 2017-2018 FAFSA Challenge were: